pamulapatianil/contact-manager-angular4/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Folder Structure
-src/app/contacts - contains all the components related to the contacts src/app/header - container header component src/app/services - contains services needed to save contacts src/app/models - contains contact model
+src/app/contacts - contains all the components related to the contacts <br />
+src/app/header - container header component <br />
+src/app/services - contains services needed to save contacts <br />
+src/app/models - contains contact model <br />

 ## Functionality